-SSPT, Inc. will offer Hippotherapy in the Spring and Fall when the weather is nice in the Winter for little ones with special needs to enjoy an outdoor activity that works toward their physical therapy goals.
+SSPT, Inc. will offer Hippotherapy seasonally in the Spring and Fall at Chastain Horse Park when the weather is nice for little ones with special needs to enjoy an outdoor activity that works toward their physical therapy goals.

-Professional Association of Therapeutic Horsemanship International (PATH) certifies our therapists and requires that both they and the farm maintain the highest standards for safety.
-We support all of our staff with their effort for continued education and exploring the latest research concerning hippotherapy and therapeutic riding.
-Our instructors use evidence-based practice and their clinical experience to customize each session in a manner that is integrated with our students’ overarching plan of care.
+The Professional Association of Therapeutic Horsemanship International (PATH) certifies our therapists and requires that both they and the facility maintain the highest standards for safety.
+We support all of our staff with their effort for continued education and exploring the latest research concerning hippotherapy.
+We use evidence-based practice and their clinical experience to customize each session in a manner that is integrated with our clients’ overarching plan of care.

 Hippotherapy has been shown to create statistically significant changes in posture, strength, flexibility, muscle symmetry, and a number of other benefits.
 In a hippotherapy session, the horse partners with the therapist during the session, as targeted activities serve to address specific goals for the individual.
 Most of our clients receive home, school, or clinic land-based therapy and choose to attend Hippotherapy as a boost to their neuro-musculoskeletal and sensory system, We see marked improvement in most of our clients compared to if they only received land-based therapy.
 We call it the "Miracle of the Horse"!

 Here's what one Volunteer has to say about her experience: